-I certify statements made in this application have been examined by me and to the best of my knowledge and belief are true, correct and complete.
+I certify statements made in this application have been examined by me and to the best of my knowledge and belief are true, correct, and complete.
 I have no objection to inquiries to any person or institution being made for the purpose of verifying the facts herein stated.
+Fieldstondale Mutual Housing Cooperative Corporation has the right to rely on information given herein, and in the event investigation proves any of the statements false, Fieldstondale Mutual Housing Cooperative Corporation may reject this application, or if lease has been executed, may terminate same as if breach of lease had occurred.

-I hereby authorize the Cooperative Corporation to request and obtain a criminal background investigation and to receive any record of criminal history.
-I understand that the filing of this application does not in any way bind the Cooperative Corporation to consent to the assignment (or sublet) of this apartment to me.
+I hereby authorize the Fieldstondale Mutual Housing Cooperative Corporation to request and obtain a criminal background investigation and to receive any records of criminal history.

+I understand that filing of this application does not bind the Fieldstondale Mutual Housing Cooperative Corporation to consent to the assignment (or sublet) of this apartment to me.

+Applicant's Name Co-Applicant's Name

+Applicant's Signature Co-Applicant's Signature

-Purchaser's/Sublessee's Signature Date Co-Purchaser's/Co-Sublessee's Signature Date
+Date Date